aarneranta/chalmers-advanced-python/labs/lab1/lab1.md

 In particular,

 - the location of each stop is given only once, in the stop dictionary,
-- the time between two stops is given only once, in the time dictionary.
+- the time between any two stops is given only once, in the time dictionary.

 Moreover,